VinnieRossi/katacoda-scenarios/rhoar-spring-boot/creating-applications-for-cloud/02-download-the-project-rhoar-launcher.md

     name: ${project.artifactId}
 ```

-There's also a very useful README file included that gives more detail about the application and the process required to modify and test it.
+There's also a very useful ``README.adoc``{{open}} file included that gives more detail about the application and the process required to modify and test it.
 Check out [this link](https://appdev.openshift.io/docs/spring-boot-runtime.html) for more information about Spring Boot within a Fabric8 launcher context.

 ## Congratulations